It’s human nature to navigate life based on a series of axioms beginning with “everyone knows.”

 But the truth is, everyone knows successful retailers know better than to lean on those old chestnuts.
 The world of commerce changes too quickly and competition is too fierce to rely on a set-it-and-forget-it strategy in any aspect of the business.
 Instead, successful retailers rely on the data.
 And data shatters myths all the time.

-The latest: PayPal as-is, is solidly secure when it comes to fraud protection.
+The latest: PayPal as-is, is solidly secure when it comes to payment fraud protection.
 Given its step-ups and monitoring, fraudsters are too smart to even try to attack PayPal payments.

 Not true and Signifyd has the data to prove it.
 In fact, Signifyd detected a steady increase in fraud attacks on PayPal transactions beginning in the late spring and accelerating through the summer in both the U.S. and Europe.